emdgroup/foundry-dev-tools/docs/configuration.md

 ctx = FoundryContext(profile="dev")
 ```

-In this instance, `FoundryContext` will only the configuration options prefixed with `dev` merged with the non-prefixed configuration.
+In this instance, `FoundryContext` will only consider the configuration options prefixed with `dev` and merge them with the non-prefixed configuration.
 This allows for easy switching between different configurations by simply changing the profile when initializing `FoundryContext`.

 You can also set the top level variable `profile` to set a specific prefix as the default.